 Federally funded financial aid programs in the form of grants, loans, and work-study opportunities are available.
 Most Federal programs are designed for students with demonstrated financial need.
 The amount of a student’s demonstrated need is based on a calculation derived from a student’s FAFSA of the difference between what a student and his or her family can reasonably afford to contribute to the cost of attending college and the actual cost of attendance.
 Because the FAFSA is the basis of the calculation of need, all students must file a FAFSA prior to each year in which they wish to receive federal aid.
 Aid from Federal sources is renewable for up to twelve semesters of full-time study as long as recipients meet specified minimum academic performance requirements.
 (See the “Satisfactory Academic Progress” section below.)

 Part-time work opportunities are also available to students through the Federal Work-Study program.
 Students must demonstrate financial need to receive funding through these programs, which allow students to work approximately 4 hours per week to earn money to use toward educational expenses.
 Students are paid the current state minimum wage.
 The College is careful to design work-study assignments so that they do not interfere with a student’s studies.

 Students with demonstrated financial need may also be awarded low-interest student loans through the subsidized Federal Direct Loan program.
-The maximum amounts that a student can borrow, interest rates, and repayment terms vary by program.
+The maximum amounts that a student can borrow.
+And interest rates usually change from year to year.
 In general, however, students have up to ten years to repay the loan, and the Federal government makes interest payments on the loan during the time that a student is enrolled in college.
 Annual maximum loan levels for the subsidized Direct Loans – the most popular student loan program – are as follows: freshman year, $3,500; sophomore year, $4,500; junior and senior years, $5,500.
 An origination fee of approximately 1% is deducted from all Direct Loans, which means the amount of loan that a student receives will be less than the amount requested.